void-linux/void-mklive/README.md

 #### Examples

-Build an x86 live image with runit and keyboard set to 'fr':
+Build a native live image with runit and keyboard set to 'fr':

     # ./mklive.sh -k fr

-Build an x86 live image with systemd and some optional packages:
+Build an i686 (on x86\_64) live image with some additional packages:

-    # ./mklive.sh -b base-system-systemd -p 'vim rtorrent'
+    # ./mklive.sh -a i686 -p 'vim rtorrent'

+Build an x86\_64 musl live image with packages stored in a local repository:

+    # ./mklive.sh -a x86_64-musl -r /path/to/host/binpkgs

 See the usage output for more information :-)